ilyasabdut/personal-portfolio-ai/README.md

 Money Tracker AI

 Overview
 Money Tracker AI is a FastAPI-based application designed to assist users in managing their personal finances.
-The application leverages the OpenRouter AI service to provide intelligent financial insights and assistance.
+The application leverages the External AI service to provide intelligent financial insights and assistance.

 Features
 - Expense Tracking: Help users track their expenses and income.